-- More than 100 degrees and certificate programs, including nursing, EMT and criminal justice as well as a variety of highly skilled workforce training fields – such as welding and CNC machine operations
+- More than 100 degrees and certificate programs, including nursing, EMT, and criminal justice as well as a variety of highly skilled workforce training fields – such as welding and CNC machine operations

-- A Veterans Resource Center with dedicated professionals is available on each campus to assist you with the process for transitioning from military to college life and beyond along with a veterans lounge so veterans have a quiet space on campus to study and connect with fellow student veterans
+- A Veterans Resource Center with dedicated professionals is available on each campus to assist you with the process of transitioning from military to college life and beyond along with a veterans lounge so veterans have a quiet space on campus to study and connect with fellow student veterans

-- A vibrant Student Veterans of America chapter on each campus will help connect you with other service members and veterans who want to support you as well a chapter of the SALUTE national honor society for military and veterans.
+- A vibrant Student Veterans of America chapter on each campus will help connect you with other service members and veterans who want to support you as well as a chapter of the SALUTE national honor society for military and veterans.

-- Suffolk offers priority registration for military-connected students, helping you secure the classes and schedules you need.
+- SUNY Suffolk offers priority registration for military-connected students, helping you secure the classes and schedules you need.

-- Suffolk proudly accepts military training credits that are recommended by the American Council on Education (ACE), which helps service members and veterans obtain college credit for their military training and experience.
-At Suffolk, credit is also awarded for CLEP and DSST exams.
+- SUNY Suffolk proudly accepts military training credits that are recommended by the American Council on Education (ACE), which helps service members and veterans obtain college credit for their military training and experience.
+At SUNY Suffolk, credit is also awarded for CLEP and DSST exams.

 Contact UsVeterans Resource Center

 Ammerman Campus Map

 Eastern Campus Map